gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 protection engine.

-Out-of-band communication between protection engines MAY exploit the Flags byte provided by the ENCRYPT chunk header (see
+Out-of-band communication between protection engines MAY exploit the Flags byte provided by the CRYPTO chunk header (see
 {{sctp-Crypto-chunk-newchunk-crypt-struct}}).

 Details of the use of Flags, if different from what described in the